garyburke888/the_performance_academy_v1/README.md

 ## Credits

 ### Tutorials
--   This app was built in conjunction with The Code Institute 'Fullstack Frameworks with Django' module.
+-   This app was built in conjunction with The Code Institute 'Full Stack Frameworks With Django' module.
 -   [Tutorial 1](https://www.pythonistaplanet.com/how-to-create-blog-using-django/) - used to help create the 'Blog' app.
 -   [Tutorial 2](https://simpleisbetterthancomplex.com/series/2017/09/04/a-complete-beginners-guide-to-django-part-1.html) - used to help create the 'Boards' app.